E. C. Segar: Thimble Theatre, Sappo and Popeye

 Segar also created The Five-Fifteen for King Features in 1920; it was retitled Sappo in 1926, although numerous newspapers had already retitled the strip 'Sappo the Commuter' by 1924.
 The Five-Fifteen started its run as a Monday-through-Saturday strip, concluding its initial daily run in February 1925.
 In 1926, the strip, now officially retitled, was revived as a Sunday-only topper to the Thimble Theatre Sunday pages.
 Initially, this strip revolved about the exploits of suburban couple John and Myrtle Sappo.
 In May 1932, however, Segar introduced the eccentric scientist and inventor (and self-proclaimed "genius") O.G.
 Wotasnozzle into the strip as a regular.
 Wotasnozzle's bizarre machines soon became the focus of the strip, with John Sappo frequently cast as his test subject and straight man.

 On January 17, 1929, when Castor Oyl needed a mariner to navigate his ship to Dice Island, Castor picked up a weatherbeaten sailor named Popeye in the docks.
 Popeye's first line in the strip, upon being asked if he was a sailor, was "'Ja think I'm a cowboy?"
+It is believed Segar remembered a tough laborer named Frank "Rocky" Fiegel who was always getting in fights but also gave out candy and treats to children, including a young Segar.
 At first Segar intended Popeye to be a once-off character, but after large numbers of newspaper readers wrote in requesting the character's return, Segar reintroduced Popeye as a full-time regular in August 1929, eventually enabling the sailor to become the focal point of the strip.
 Segar initially depicted Popeye as a quarrelling antihero.
 Segar's storylines for the Popeye-focused Thimble Theatre drew on several fictional genres, including Westerns, pirate swashbucklers, Sports stories, and fantasy stories.
 Some of the other notable characters Segar created include J. Wellington Wimpy and Eugene the Jeep.